Digital Signal Processing

 Laboratory

-- Presentation of the MATLAB software package; examples.
+- Introduction to the MATLAB development environment.
 Generation and time-domain representation of discrete sequences

-- Time-domain representation of discrete systems: convolution, impulse response, stability; the digital filtering concept
+- Time-domain representation of discrete systems: convolutions, impulse response, stability.
+Simple digital filters: time-domain response, transfer function, pole-zero diagrams, frequency response

 - Digital filters: synthesis, analysis, implementation